I'm Honey!

 HOW TO AGE TASTEFULLY & MY LOVE OF FRENCH CHEESE

-National Cheese Day was this past week and the first thing that came to mind was a memory from my youth.
-I recall the beginnings of my love affair with Paris which lead to my love of French cheeses!
+Last week, a memory from my youth came to mind.
+I recall the beginnings of my love affair with Paris which led to my love of French cheeses!

 When I was eleven years old I rode my bike down the block to my girlfriend Charlotte’s house.
 It was a Friday afternoon, after school.
 I wanted to make a playdate for Saturday.